alexnm/house-moldovan-blog/src/posts/itineraries/south-america.md

 ### El Chalten

-In El Chalten, we were very lucky and had good weather for hiking, so we were able to two amazing full day hikes to Laguna de los Tres and to Loma del Pliegue Tumbado.
+In El Chalten, we were very lucky and had good weather for hiking, so we had two amazing full day hikes to Laguna de los Tres and to Loma del Pliegue Tumbado.
 We also had a half-day trip to the nearby Lago del Desierto.
 For more details on these, see our [Hiking in El Chalten](/travel/hiking-in-el-chalten/) spotlight article.

 <figure>
   <img src="/img/argentina/laguna-de-los-tres.jpg" alt="">